Project-MONAI/monai-deploy/deploy/docker-compose/README.md

 Copyright (c) MONAI Consortium.
 All rights reserved.
 Licensed under the Apache-2.0 license.

-Refer to the license page for each service/component linked in the above section.
+Refer to the license page of each service/component linked in the above section for additional information.